dotMavriQ/KLOTTRAT/README.md

 ![muh intropic](https://github.com/dotMavriQ/KLOTTRAT/blob/master/Klottrat_1.png?raw=true)

 ### Process of creation
-I painted the font on a piece of paper.
+I sketched out the font on a piece of paper.

 Researched apps that would allow me to do it easily.
 They don't exist.
 This is a true artform.